Vyral/timothy-chase-recruiting/_drafts/whats-the-difference-between-an-inspection-and-an-appraisal.md

 {% include youtube.html %}

-Many of my veteran clients ask me, “Do I need to get an inspection?”
+<center>Many of my veteran clients ask me, “Do I need to get an inspection?”
 “What’s the difference between an inspection and an appraisal?”
-Learn the answers right here.
+Learn the answers right here.</center>

 An appraisal is required by the VA when veterans go to purchase a home, but the home inspection is optional.
 Sometimes, veterans get confused because it feels like the appraiser is inspecting the home, and to a point, they are—appraisers do inspect a few things, but that’s limited to health and safety issues such as broken glass, peeling paint, etc. However, **the ultimate point of an appraiser’s job is to determine the value of the home to make sure that you’re getting a fair deal on the house**.